iamamutt/pandoc-apa/README.md

 - You can also go to `Tools > Build System > Pandoc APA`, then if you select `Tools > Build Width` you can see the different options.
 Default is .pdf. `Markdown to LaTeX` will convert a pandoc markdown document to a .tex file. `Run` will convert to .docx.

 - In a document, type `apayaml`, then press Tab.
 It will generate a YAML header.
 Or you can do this from `Tools > Snippets > "Insert Pandoc ..."`

+## Visual Studio Code

+Copy the `.vscode` and `pandoc` directories to where your main markdown file is located.
+Open the folder containing your markdown file as a vscode workspace.
+Press `Ctrl+Shift+B` to run the build task or press `F1` then type `task`, select "run task", then choose one of the Pandoc options.

 ## Pandoc YAML Metadata Block